sandeshmurdia/zipy-sample-ecommerce-main/README.md

 ```bash
 npm start
 ```
+5. Install [Error Thrower](https://github.com/sandeshmurdia/Error-thrower) and run it.

-5. Perform some actions in the App and start seeing your session on your **Zipy Dashboard**.
+6. Perform some actions in the App and start seeing your session on your **Zipy Dashboard**.